 Liverpool transfer deadline day: Origi and Phillips out, a surprise new signing in?

 Transfer deadline day is upon us once more.
-Never mind the football, it’s all about the market today, as clubs scramble to get the last of their summer business done before Tuesday’s 11pm cut-off.
+Never mind the football, it’s all about the market today, as clubs scramble to get the last of their summer business done before Tuesday’s 11pm BST (6pm ET) cut-off.

 The rumour mill, naturally, is in overdrive as deals are being lined up across Europe.
 The Premier League, of course, is the most cash-rich league in the world, and it is there that the bulk of this week’s big business will take place.